FedySexyVibes/coin-sdk-dotnet/common-sdk/README.md

-# Java Common SDK
+# .NET Common SDK

 ## Introduction

-The C# Common SDK contains the basics for secured access to all COIN APIs.
+The .NEt Common SDK contains the basics for secured access to all COIN APIs.
 It contains no specific API implementation.

 ## Configure Credentials